-Dr. JoAnn Yanez, AANMC executive director, joins Southwest College of Naturopathic Medicine‘s The Daily Dose to discuss how a passion for illness prevention and naturopathic medicine lead her to a career in advocacy, academia, patient care and public health.
+Dr. JoAnn Yanez, AANMC executive director, joins Sonoran University of Health Sciences‘s The Daily Dose to discuss how a passion for illness prevention and naturopathic medicine lead her to a career in advocacy, academia, patient care and public health.
 Learn why there isn’t a better time than now to start a career in naturopathic medicine.

 Full Transcript of Interview Below.